bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 We start by reviewing two fundamental problems---searching and sorting---and going over a couple of simple algorithms.
 We also review the basics of algorithms analysis using big-oh notation, as well as best-cases and worst-cases.
 You are  familiar with most of this content from Data Structures.

 __Objectives:__
-  * Understand searching (linear search, binary search) and simple sorting (bubble sort, selection sort, insertion sort) and be able to compare them, analyze them and apply  them to various inputs
+  * Understand searching (linear search, binary search) and simple sorting (bubble sort, selection sort, insertion sort) and be able to analyze them and apply  them to various inputs
   * Understand the basics of algorithm analysis, big-Oh notation,  best-case and worst-case analysis

 __Resources:__